Disability flag

-The Disability Flag, Disability Pride Flag or Flag of the Rights of Persons with Disabilities is a flag that represents people with any kind of disabilities.
-It was created by the disabled activist Ann Magill.
+A disability flag, disability pride flag, or flag of the rights of people with disabilities is a flag that represents people with any disability.
+The most widely used is the disability pride flag created by American disabled activist Ann Magill.
+After creating a rainbow lightning bolt design in 2016, Magill received input from people with visually triggering disabilities and changed the design in 2021 to have muted colors and straight diagonal stripes.
+Another is the gold-silver-bronze disability flag created by Eros Recio from Valencia in 2017, which was aimed mainly to highlight the achievements and value of disabled individuals in society.

-Disability Pride flag
+Disability pride flag

-The Disability Pride flag represents the Disability Pride Movement.
-The original Disability Pride flag was created in 2016 by Ann Magill, an American woman with cerebral palsy, and featured a zig-zag or lightning bolt design.
+The disability pride flag represents the Disability Pride Movement.
+The original disability pride flag was created in 2016 by Ann Magill, an American woman with cerebral palsy, and featured a zig-zag or lightning bolt design.
 After receiving input from people with visually triggering disabilities, the flag was changed in 2021 to have muted colors and straight diagonal stripes.
-The concept and design of the Disability Pride Flag were inspired and influenced by social movements such as LGBT pride and Black pride.
+The concept and design of the Disability Pride Flag were inspired and influenced by social movements such as LGBTQ pride and Black pride.

 The flag has been used at various events in the United States, Canada, and Australia.
 In 2024, a crosswalk in Alberta, Canada was painted with the colors of the flag.

 The Disability Pride Flag is a charcoal grey flag bisected diagonally from the top left corner to the lower right corner by five parallel stripes in red, pale gold, pale grey, light blue, and green.
 The diagonal bands are intended to signify "cutting across barriers that disabled people face."
+Magill originally assigned each diagonal an individual meaning, before redefining the bands in July 2026 to collectively represent the diversity within the disabled community.